DFE-Digital/bat-design-history/app/posts/find-teacher-training/2018-07-20-all-courses-minimum.md

         Participant 1 did not know if courses were salaried or not, “[None of them tell you if they are salaried or not – I assume it’s not salaried](https://lookback.io/watch/m3ue4g3QBwbt7pq9G?t=31m31s)” (no salaried courses were shown, they were looking for unsalaried courses because they had a bursary).
     - text: Change subject
       caption: |
-        UCAS doesn’t have subjects for “Primary general”, “Primary mathematics” or “Primary physical education”.
+        UCAS does not have subjects for “Primary general”, “Primary mathematics” or “Primary physical education”.

         Business education is more commonly referred to as business studies.